 Recall that a ring R is called a right V-ring (GV-ring, SI-ring, respectively) if every simple (simple singular, singular, respectively) right R-module is injective.
 A right R-module M is called strongly s-injective if every R-homomorphism from K to M extends to N for every right R-module N, where $K \subseteq Z(N)$ (see [22]).
-A submodule K of a right R-module M is called t-essential in M (written $K \subseteq ^{tes} M$) if for every submodule L of M, $K \cap L \subseteq Z_2(M)$ implies that $L \subseteq Z_2(M)$, M is said to be t-semisimple if for every submodule A of M there exists a direct summand B of M such that $B \subseteq ^{tes} A$ (see [4]).
-In the next results, we will give some relations between ss-injectivity and other injectivities and we provide many new equivalences of V-rings, GV-rings, SI rings and QF rings.
+A submodule K of a right R-module M is called t-essential in M (written $K \subseteq t^{es} M$) if for every submodule L of M, $K \cap L \subseteq Z_2(M)$ implies that $L \subseteq Z_2(M)$, M is said to be t-semisimple if for every submodule K of K there exists a direct summand K of K such that K is an equivalence of K-rings, K-rings, K-rings, K-rings, K-rings and K-rings.

 Lemma 3.10.
 Let M/N be a semisimple right R-module and C any right R-module.
-Then every homomorphism from a right submodule (resp. a right semisimple submodule) A of M to C can be extended to a homomorphism from M to C if and only if every homomorphism from a right submodule (resp. a right semisimple submodule) B of N to C can be extended to a homomorphism from M to C.
+Then every homomorphism from a right submodule (resp. a right semisimple submodule) A of M to C can be extended to a homomorphism from M to C if and only if every homomorphism from a right submodule (resp. a right semisimple submodule) B of C can be extended to a homomorphism from C to C can be extended to a homomorphism from C to C can be extended to a